suchanadatta/BRAT-annotation/README.md

 `````````````````````
 python2 standalone.py
 `````````````````````
-Usually, it will be served through `http://127.0.0.1:8001`.
+Generally, it will be served through `http://127.0.0.1:8001`.
 Open the port and you will see an interface as follows :

 ![Alt text](brat_coll.png?raw=true "Title")